 investing their private capital, assemble key parcels of land and make them ready for development consistent with the DAYTON FORWARD vision.
 Recruit businesses and industry to Dayton.
+Investigate Tax increment financing as a tool to pay for infrastructure improvements.
 Work in concert with the Dayton Community Development Association